mdolab/pyoptsparse/README.md

 ## Citation
 If you use pyOptSparse, please see [this page](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/citation.html) for citation information.
+A list of works that have used pyOptSparse can be found [here](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/citation.html#applications)

 ## License
 pyOptSparse is licensed under the GNU Lesser General Public License.